Race and health in the United States: Inequalities in health care

 It has been argued that other cases of inequalities in health care reflect a systemic bias in the way medical procedures and treatments are prescribed for different ethnic groups.
 Raj Bhopal writes that the history of racism in science and medicine shows that people and institutions behave according to the ethos of their times and warns of dangers to avoid in the future.

 Nancy Krieger contended that much modern research supported the assumptions needed to justify racism.
 Racism contributes to unexplained inequities in health care, including treatment for heart disease, renal failure, bladder cancer, and pneumonia.
 Raj Bhopal writes that these inequalities have been documented in numerous studies.
 The consistent and repeated findings that black Americans receive less health care than white Americans—particularly where this involves expensive new technology—is an indictment of American health care.

 The infant mortality rate for African Americans is approximately twice the rate for European Americans, but, in a study that looked at members of these two groups who belonged to the military and received care through the same medical system, their infant mortality rates were essentially equivalent.
 Recently a study was conducted by the KFF, the Henry J Kaiser Family Foundation, in order to learn more about the infant mortality rate throughout the United States.
 All fifty states were surveyed.
 Different distributions of racial categories used in the study includes, "Non-Hispanic White, Non-Hispanic Black, American Indian or Alaska Native, Asian or Pacific Islander, or Hispanic".

 The infant mortality rate was compiled by the number of infant deaths per one thousand live births.
 In 2015, on an average nationwide, the United States reported that for Non-Hispanic white had an infant mortality rate of NSD meaning there as not enough sufficient data, Non-Hispanic black's rate was 11.3, Indian or Alaska Native's was 8.3, Pacific Islander was 4.2, and the infant mortality rate on average for Hispanic was 5.0.

 Recent immigrants to the United States from Mexico have better indicators on some measures of health than do Mexican Americans who are more assimilated into American culture.
-Diabetes and obesity are more common among Native Americans living on U.S. reservations than among those living outside reservations.
 The number of Native Americans diagnosed increased by 29% just between the years of 1990 and 1997.
 The prevalence of this among women and men shows that women more often have diabetes than men, especially in communities of Native American people.